Why Won't My Forklift Start? - Common Causes of Forklift Failure

-The holiday season is upon us all.
+Every year, the holiday season comes in like a tidal wave.
 We’re rushing about in the warehouses, getting loads moved and shipped.
 More coming in.
 It’s the holidays—we can’t stop until January!

 In fact, all this rushing is usually what causes forklift failures.
 Operators are in such a hurry that they neglect to check certain things on their trucks.
 Those things get worse and worse, until one day—boom.
 The forklift just quits working.